vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 When I started standing-on-toes-with-eyes-closed on 2024-09-09, I set a threshold of 15 seconds.
 Even this threshold, I was not able to consistently clear on the first try, leading to me doing 3 or 5 tries on many days.
-As of 2026-02-24 the threshold is 115 seconds.
+As of 2026-03-24 the first attempt threshold (that I aim to hit most of the time on the first attempt) is 125 seconds.

-I don't have standard benchmarks for this, but I think a threshold of 115 seconds is reasonable and I don't have plans to increase the threshold, though if my performance continues to improve organically, I may increase the threshold further.
+I don't have standard benchmarks for this, but I think a threshold of 125 seconds is reasonable and I don't have plans to increase the threshold, though if my performance continues to improve organically, I may increase the threshold further.